 “A great place to camp, fish, boat.
 A nice hiking trail is just across the road from the campground.
 It takes you up to some spectacular views of the lake and mountains.” – Don, Google Review

 Alhambra RV Park sits on the site of historic sanitariums and hot springs in the great state of Montana.
-Only just 10 miles from the state capital, Helena, this RV park offers amenities you won't want to pass up.
-Have a relaxing stay on the Prickly Pear stream while catching some fish.
+Located only 10 miles from the state capital, Helena, this RV park offers amenities you won't want to pass up.
+Enjoy the natural setting and have a relaxing stay on the Prickly Pear stream while catching some fish.

 Alhambra RV Park is home to many wildlife and spectacular nature views.
 Enjoy some family time while you hike the off-road trails and the exploration of Ghost Towns.
-Return to the campground for a hot shower and buy a souvenir/snacks from the on-site convenience store.
+Return to the campground for a hot shower and buy some souvenirs and snacks from the on-site convenience store.